 The keystone in achieving our end goal is educating the next generation of fishermen about sustainable fishing and the importance of protecting the ocean.
 We do this by teaching at two of our local schools, Guinjata and Paindane School, throughout the week.
 Despite the fact that 33% of the population lives within 25 km of the coast, very few Mozambicans know how to swim.
 We are hoping to change this in our area by giving free swimming lessons to the school children on Saturday afternoons, helping to fuel their passion for the marine environment with a view of them one day being able to experience the underwater world for themselves.

-We are very conscious that continuity is vital to make an impact, especially when working with children, and we have therefore planned our volunteer schedule to provide 4 months of continuous teaching and swimming lessons every year.
-Our syllabus is approved by the schools and we have Pascal, our in-country representative, leading the classes.
-Only volunteers who are studying a related subject to university level or above can teach the classes.
-Volunteers without relevant degrees cannot teach but are more than welcome to help paint.
+We are very conscious that continuity is vital to make an impact, especially when working with children, and we have therefore planned our program schedule to provide 6 months of continuous teaching and swimming lessons every year.
+Our syllabus is approved by the schools and we have Pascal, our Community Outreach Manager, leading the classes.
+Only program participants who are studying a related subject to university level or above can teach the classes.
+Participants without relevant degrees cannot teach but are more than welcome to help paint.

-Every year we undertake and deliver over 4 months of continuous field work and data collection across our 4 research areas; fisheries, coral reef surveys, megafauna research and ocean trash.
-We have planned our volunteer programs to maximise the coverage of ongoing research across our 3 research sites and ensure continuous data collection throughout our field season.
+Every year we undertake and deliver over 6 months of continuous field work and data collection across our 4 research areas; fisheries, coral reef surveys, megafauna research and ocean trash.
+We have planned our marine conservation programs to maximise the coverage of ongoing research across our 3 research sites and ensure continuous data collection throughout our field season.
 We use the internationally recognised Reef Life Survey methodology to ensure that our coral reef survey data is comparable to data from similar locations.

 Love The Oceans’ baseline data collected in 2014 indicates that the small-scale, artisanal fisheries operating out of our local bays do not always adhere to current legal requirements regarding both species and catch size.
 By collating data on the current fisheries practices in our area Love the Oceans hopes to properly assess the sustainability of the current fisheries and eventually determine a minimum landing size for individual species of fish, crustaceans and cephalopods.
 While current practices are often unsustainable and at times upsetting, as endangered species such as sharks and manta rays are often landed and killed, it is not Love The Oceans place to interfere: Love The Oceans is a research organisation and our purpose is to observe and collect data adhering to our fisheries methodology.
 Our goal is to collect the data needed to prove that the current practices are unsustainable and to work with the local communities to end these practices.